Dancing all over your face

 1. Decibels 2.
 Jimi The Fly 3.
 Life Sentence 4.
 Liar 5.
 The Game 6.
 Great White Lie 7.
 Open Hostility 8.
 Nine Dead 9.
 Goof Soup 10.
 Violence...
 Gun Control 11.
 Instant Death (bonus)

 Decibels marked one more return to the tried and tested Razor style, although there were also some practical differences due to the years passed.
-One of the major nitpicks of this album is about Bod Reid's vocals that sound more or less processed almost all the time and never really come across as natural.
+One of the major nitpicks on this album is about Bod Reid's vocals that sound more or less processed almost all the time and never really come across as natural.
 Another bigger complaint you can have is how similarly formulated many of these songs actually appear.
 The drums repeat almost identical maneuvers from track to track, and Dave Carlo's riffs pale in comparison to the better moments of older Razor albums.
 You still cannot mistake the sound for any other band, but some weariness is more than obvious.
 Most of this album appears somewhat ordinary, although Great White Lie and the title track are quite fine pieces.
 While at least moderately satisfying, Decibels leaves something of a lukewarm impression and is not really one of Razor's best efforts.

 RAZORMAZE - The True Speed Of Steel